learn-co-curriculum/phase-1-object-orientation-in-javascript/README.md

 ## Conclusion

-In the upcoming lessons, we will be going into greater depth on how to think in Object Orientation while reviewing the specific structures and syntax used in JavaScript.
+There is a lot to involved in writing Object Oriented code.
+In the upcoming lessons, we will build `class`es from scratch, introduce `class` interactions and eventually develop fully Object Oriented applications.

 ## Resources